MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Bookings/Update-MgBetaVirtualEventWebinarSessionRegistrationCustomQuestion.md

 ## SYNOPSIS
 Update a custom registration question associated with a meetingRegistration object on behalf of the organizer.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgVirtualEventWebinarSessionRegistrationCustomQuestion](/powershell/module/Microsoft.Graph.Bookings/Update-MgVirtualEventWebinarSessionRegistrationCustomQuestion?view=graph-powershell-v1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)